Assistant Professor

 Research Vision

-Theory-First Optimization and Learning Research for Artificial Intelligence We aim to develop foundational principles and practically useful algorithms that reshape how AI systems are optimized and understood.
-By building unifying theoretical frameworks and translating them into more efficient, robust, and adaptive algorithms, we seek to advance the reliability of large-scale AI systems, especially large language models and intelligent agents.
+We aim to develop foundational principles and practically useful algorithms that reshape how AI systems are understood and optimized.
+By building unifying theoretical frameworks and translating them into more efficient, robust, and adaptive algorithms, we seek to advance the scalability and reliability of large-scale AI systems, especially large language models and intelligent agents.

 Research Pillars